tlswg/tls13-spec/draft-ietf-tls-tls13.md

   This vector MAY be empty if the client is requesting a HelloRetryRequest.
   The ordering of values here SHOULD match that of the ordering of offered support in the "supported_groups" extension.

+selected_group
+: The mutually supported group the server intends to negotiate and is requesting a retried ClientHello/KeyShare for.

 server_share
 : A single KeyShareEntry value that is in the same group as one of the